 Gone are the days when people and their dogs stay together all the time working side by side.
 People now need to leave their pups alone at home when they go to work, to school or run errands.
 As a result, many dog owners have turned to crate training to keep their pups and their belongings safe.
-However, just because crate training is common place, it doesn’t mean that it is easy to teach your pup to like being in their crate.
-To help you with this we have created a list of 10 mistakes people make as they learn how to crate train a puppy.
+However, just because crate training is common place, it doesn’t mean it’s easy to teach your pup to like being in their crate.
+Some puppies will take to the dog crate right away.
+But for others you will need to teach them that being in the crate is a good thing.
+If you are reading this post you most likely have a puppy that did not take to the crate.
+To help you we have created a list of 10 mistakes people make as they learn how to crate train a puppy.

 How to Crate Train a Puppy – The 10 Mistakes You Want to Avoid

 1. Lack of Patience

 It takes a lot of patience to properly crate train a puppy.
 However, if done right you will be rewarded with a dog that willingly goes in and out of their crate whenever they need a quiet place to rest.
 You will even be able to teach your pup to enter their crate on your command.
 On the other hand, a lack of patience can result in a puppy that is afraid of their crate.
 If you push too hard in crate training or make the dog crate an unhappy place they will look at the crate as a bad place to be.
 A puppy that is afraid of their crate will take much longer to crate train and may never become comfortable in their crate.